 Korean food might be world-famous, but can the same be said for North Korean foods in particular?
-And do they differ at all from their Southern counterparts?
-After all, you’ve probably tried bibimbap or Korean BBQ, made rightfully famous by the South.
-You may not have tried some of the North’s best delicacies, however!
+Do they differ at all from their Southern counterparts?
+After all, you’ve most likely already tried Bibimbap or Korean BBQ, made rightfully famous by the South.

-Naengmyeon, or simply known as “Pyongyang Cold Noodle Soup”, is a must-try dish made all throughout Korea but most famously (and in this writer’s humble opinion) best made in Pyongyang.
-Don’t forget to add the essential ingredients of vinegar, soy sauce and hot mustard to make the mild broth exactly to your tastes.
+Known as Naengmyeon in the South or Laengmyeon in the North, or simply as “Pyongyang Cold Noodles”, is a must-try dish made all throughout Korea but most famously (and in this writer’s humble opinion) best made in Pyongyang.
+Don’t forget to add the essential ingredients of vinegar, and hot mustard to make the mild broth more exciting for your taste buds.
 The more hot-mustard-induced nostril burnage the better.

-3. Korean BBQ: a classic of North Korean food
+3. Korean BBQ: a classic North Korean variation

 Don’t have a penchant for clams with an aftertaste of gasoline?
 Never fear!
 Korean BBQ over a smoky charcoal grill is still very much available.
 Most commonly found are BBQ joints serving up lamb, duck and seafood.
 DIY cooking, washed down with a few Taedonggang #2’s makes for a uniquely DPRK-style BBQ.